arudraMS/AMLHackADBMLFlow/README.md

 Import the following:

 - FullExperiment.ipynb
-- BaseExperimentWithAzureMLIntegration.ipynb
 - BaseExperiment.ipynb

-The 2 files: `BaseExperiment.ipynb` `BaseExperimentWithAzureMLIntegration.ipynb` are really just for reference, so you can move them into a folder to keep your workspace clean if you would like.
+The files: `BaseExperiment.ipynb` is really just for reference, so you can move them into a folder to keep your workspace clean if you would like.

 Go ahead and create a folder - samples and place them in there.